 For assistance with the technical aspects of your essay, we recommend you schedule an appointment with The Writing Center.
-To schedule an appointment please visit the Writing Center web site and click on the “Make an Appointment” link at: http://krieger.jhu.edu/writingcenter/.
+To schedule an appointment, please visit The Writing Center website and click on the “Make an Appointment” link.

 The Pre-Professional Office provides general feedback on your personal statement—specifically on the suitability of the theme.
-You may schedule an appointment with any of the Pre-Professional advisors to discuss your personal statement at your convenience using our online appointment system, Appointment Plus.
+You may schedule an appointment with any of the Pre-Professional advisors to discuss your personal statement at your convenience using our Appointment Plus online appointment system.
 In the Appointment Notes section, write “personal statement review.”
-Submit a copy of your personal statement to your advisor no later than 2 days prior to your appointment (example: for an appointment on Monday, please submit your personal statement draft by 5 pm on Thursday; for appointments on Thursday, please submit your draft by 5 pm on Tuesday, etc.).
+Submit a copy of your personal statement to your advisor no later than 2 days prior to your appointment.
+For example, for an appointment on Monday, please submit your personal statement draft by 5 p.m. on Thursday; for appointments on Thursday, please submit your draft by 5 p.m. on Tuesday, etc.).